 Although some recent laws have been passed, the act of gambling at Online Casinos is not fully regulated in South Africa.
-In fact, the government intended to issue 10 licenses and players supposedly would only be allowed to bet at these websites.
+The government intended to issue 10 licenses and players supposedly would only be allowed to bet at these websites.

 No Reported Blocks

-The laws are rather new and it is quite possible that more Casinos get a license.
+The laws are rather new, and more Casinos may get a license.
 Unlike other countries, websites that do not have a South African license are not blocked in the country, which means the potential places where gamblers from ZA can bet are not limited to ten.

-Some countries like Portugal don’t allow websites that didn’t get the few licenses issued at a high cost by the government to operate, this is done via the Internet Service Providers – they must obey the list of websites to block, and while some gamblers may bypass with proxies and VPNs, the vast majority of users fail to see it which makes business quite hard to be done by the operators.
+Some countries like Portugal don’t allow websites that didn’t get the few licenses issued at a high cost by the government to operate.
+This is done via the Internet Service Providers – they must obey the list of websites to block.
+While some gamblers may bypass with proxies and VPNs, the vast majority of users fail to see it, which makes business quite hard to be done by the operators.

 Credit Cards Only

 The state of ZA wants the local players to use only Credit Cards to bet.
 This kind of ‘will’ by the governments have a reason: these transactions are straightforward to track, and of course, to tax if they so wish in the future to change laws about this financial volume.

 The Casinos that are available however will offer other payment methods, such as a wide range of e-wallets and prepaid card systems, like Neteller and EntroPay.

 The authorities, however, aren’t enforcing their positions regarding the few legal Casinos nor their preferred method of payment in a tough way.
 Local users need to remain cautious in the sense of keeping updated – if there are reports of people being severely punished by gambling wrongdoings, then it might be better to follow the government instructions strictly.

 How to Choose a Casino